Competition rules

 7. The laureate of the Artistic Education Centre competition receives rights, referred in:

-The finalist of the Centre of Art Education competition (i.e. participant who was qualified for the last stage of the competition or received a special mention for one-stage competitions) receives entitlements in accordance with provisions issued under art.
-162 of the Act of Education Law dated 14 December 2016 (conversion of points of designated criterias for the admission procedure to secondary schools).
+The finalist of the Centre of Art Education competition (i.e. participant who was qualified for the last stage of the competition or received a special mention for one-stage competitions) receive entitlements in accordance with provisions issued under art.
+162 of the Act of Education La dated 14 December 2016 (conversion of points of designated criteria for the admission procedure to secondary schools).

 2. The participants transfer to the Organizers, without remuneration, all economic rights for the following:

-2. The participants should investigate whether they will need a visa to visit Poland.
-The Organiser can offer an appropriate invitation if needed.
+3. The participants should investigate whether they will need a visa to visit Poland. do Polski.
+Organiser can offer an appropriate invitation if needed.

-4. Additional information could be provided by the employees of the competition secretariat, located in Tadeusz Szeligowski 1st Level Music School No. 2 in Poznań, on street Bydgoska 4.
+Competition secretariat, located in Tadeusz Szeligowski 1st Level Music School No. 2 in Poznań, on street Bydgoska 4,

 konkurs-wilkomirski@posm2.poznan.pl